sjwild/sjwild.github.io/_posts/2021-08-07-state-space-vote-intention.markdown

 ---

 Rumour has it (okay, it's in the news) that there might be a federal election called soon.
-Inspired by Simon Jackman, Peter Ellis, and others, I've decided to try election forecasting for no other reason that I can.
+Inspired by Simon Jackman, Peter Ellis, and others, I've decided to try election forecasting for no other reason than I can.
 You can find the code for this post [here](https://github.com/sjwild/sjwild.github.io/tree/main/assets/2021-08-07-state-space-voter-intention).

 # First steps: Duplicate Jackman's model
 In his book, _Bayesian Analysis for the Social Sciences_, Simon Jackman shows how to run a simple model that "pools the polls" using a bayesian state-space model.
 Jackman's model lets us estimate the underlying latent voting intention that is measured by a bunch of noisy polls.
 In his book, Jackman demonstrates his model by running it on a single party.
 The first step here is to duplicate Jackman's model.

 First, we load the necessary Julia packages and do some data cleaning.
-Jackman's 'pscl' package is available in Julia, so we load it and prep the data.
+Jackman's 'pscl' R package is available in Julia, so we load it and prep the data.

 ```julia
 using Plots, StatsPlots